crisbonavida/crisbonavida.github.io/index.md

     <p>
     I am a PhD student in Public Policy at Carnegie Mellon University, interested in labor markets, household economics, and policy evaluation.

+    I hold a B.A. and a M.A. in Economics from Universidad Nacional de La Plata.

+    I am also a Research Fellow at the Center for Distributive, Labor and Social Studies (CEDLAS).
     </p>

     <p>